Future of the Royal Air Force: Wedgetail

 In 2018, the RAF announced plans to upgrade its airborne early warning facility.
 Initially this was planned as an upgrade of the E-3D Sentry fleet, which would mirror the Sentry Block 40/45 upgrade undertaken by the USAF, and subsequently fitted to the Sentry fleet of the Armée de l'Air in France.
 However, owing to the significant cost of such a project, estimated at approximately £2 billion, it was thought that it would be more cost-effective to procure a new system instead.
 Although there were calls for an open competition to select the new platform, most notably from a partnership between Airbus and Saab, which would feature the Swedish company's Erieye radar system combined with an Airbus aircraft, the Ministry of Defence was announced as being in talks with Boeing over procuring its E-7 Wedgetail aircraft.

 To this end, in August 2018 the RAF began sending personnel to Australia to undergo training on the E-7, which was already in service with the RAAF.
 The potential selection of the E-7 was seen as advantageous in part due to its level of commonality with the P-8 Poseidon, which the RAF had selected as its new maritime patrol aircraft, as well as enabling greater co-operation with the RAAF.
 In October 2018, Gavin Williamson, announced that the Government had begun negotiations with Boeing, having determined that the E-7 "represents the best value for money option for the UK against need".
 A deal was signed in March 2019 that will see the RAF procure five E-7 aircraft for approximately £1.5bn.

-However, the 2021 defence white paper cut the total number of aircraft to only three.
+The 2021 defence white paper cut the number of aircraft to three.
 These will be based at RAF Lossiemouth alongside the Boeing P-8 Poseidon, and were initially due to enter service in 2023.
 With the E-3 Sentry having been withdrawn in 2021, this would leave a two-year capability gap that would see the United Kingdom rely on the NATO Airborne Early Warning and Control Force until the E-7 is operational.
 As of early 2024, the in-service date for the aircraft had been delayed to the end of 2025, which subsequently slipped further into 2026 resulting in a five-year capability gap.
 The 2025 defence review recommended that the RAF acquire additional aircraft; a recommendation that the government appeared to accept.
+However, the 2026 defence investment plan made no mention of acquiring any additional aircraft.